Laravel-Backpack/docs/5.x/crud-operation-trash.md

 }
 ```

-You can also overwrite the buttons by creating a file with the same name inside your ```resources/views/vendor/backpack/crud/buttons/```.
+You can also override the buttons by creating a file with the same name inside your ```resources/views/vendor/backpack/crud/buttons/```.
 You can easily publish the buttons there to make changes using:

 ```zsh
 php artisan backpack:button --from=trash